Philadelphia 76ers: 2022–2024

+2024–present: Arrival of Paul George

+That off-season, Paul George signed a four-year max contract deal with the Sixers.
+They also resigned Kyle Lowry and acquired Eric Gordon.
+Tobias Harris also signed with the Pistons.

 Team identity

 1963–1978

 The Philadelphia 76ers' original logo featured a stylized red "7" and blue "6" with 13 blue stars above the "7" to represent the original 13 American colonies.
 During this period the franchise employed many uniform changes.

 The original uniform featured "PHILA" in front and the aforementioned 13 stars encircling the "76" on the shorts and the uniform number at the back.
 Monochrome red letters were emblazoned on either the blue road or white home uniform, and were written in a similar manner as the logo.

 During the 1965–66 season, the Sixers experimented with a two-tone design.
 The home white uniform now had a thick red band across the abdomen, while the road uniform featured red tops and blue shorts.
 "PHILA" was positioned below the uniform number.
 Players disliked the design and was replaced after only one season.

 The Sixers unveiled a cleaner design for the 1966–67 season, with "PHILA" in red block letters and trimmed in either white or blue.
 "PHILA" was also moved back above the number.
 The logo and stars were removed in favor of simple side stripes.
 Initially, the Sixers wore blue uniforms on the road, but in 1968, they changed back to red uniforms with "PHILA" in white with blue trim.

 For the 1970–71 season, the Sixers tinkered with their red uniforms, switching the color scheme on the letters to blue with white trim.
 Meanwhile, the white uniform received a more radical makeover, featuring the full name "Seventy Sixers" in red cursive lettering with blue trim.
 This set lasted for only one season.

 The 1971–72 season saw the Sixers return to wearing blue uniforms on the road.
 After sporting "PHILA" on the chest for eight seasons, the uniform now read "Sixers" in Art Deco style lettering, rendered in white on the road and red at home.
 Numbers were either white or blue with red trim.
 Contrasting side stripes were added and extended through the uniform, and either red or white stars were placed on each side.
 Prior to the 1976–77 season, the Sixers tweaked the uniform, now sporting a block "Sixers" wordmark and rounded numbers.
 The following season, the "Sixers" wordmark was changed to Bookman Old Style; on both iterations, "Sixers" became blue with red trim on the white uniform, with an additional outline on the latter.